You may not believe me, but you will think differently about accounting after reading this.

 #4 – Consider labor.

-Whether it’s just you or a large group of employees, labor is one of your biggest expenses.
+Whether it’s just you or a large group of employees, labor is one of your most significant expenses.
 It’s not as easy as counting billable hours.
 There are overtime hours and benefits for staff and other odd expenses that you might include, such as the Christmas party.
-Once you get a good picture of what is coming in and going out you might find out two things.
-You might find you have extra money freed up, or you might find you are overspending.
-Either way, it is important to track the numbers associated with labor.
+Once you get a good picture of what is coming in and going out, you might find out two things.
+You might find you have extra money freed up, or you might see you are overspending.
+Either way, it is essential to track the numbers associated with labor.

 #5 – Remember to get paid.

 It’s surprisingly common for a service provider to get the job done, invoice the client, and then forget to follow up.
 You could carry on working for a long time before you realize that you haven’t been paid.
-It is important to track all invoices and have systems in place for a follow-up.
+It is essential to track all invoices and have systems in place for a follow-up.
 Not only do you need to know if you’ve been paid, but also when.
 It’s useful to look at the length of time it takes for a client to pay up.
 If one of your clients is consistently late with payments, it might be time to let them go.
 As you can see, tracking invoices well can give you valuable insights.
 In our business, we use Freshbooks to invoice our clients.

 Hopefully, these five accounting tips have opened your eyes to a few things.
 It’s so important to keep on top of your finances and, with a focused effort, it doesn’t have to be painful at all.